 And, who would have thought?
 Meeting locals may enhance your travel experience like no activity, tour or museum visit could!

 If you are among that 72 % of people who are “labeled” as the “connected travelers,” you may also find to look for restaurants and booking dining places whilst out.

-As for the true experience, you may find it to be a daunting task to come up with the right choice every day, and your satisfaction may drop in a moment in case you cannot find anything suitable.
+You may find it to be a daunting task to come up with the right choice every day.
+Your satisfaction may drop in a moment in case you cannot find anything suitable.

 While the task may come to be hard for the carnivores, it may at times be almost impossible to find restaurants in your area serving vegan and vegetarian or gluten-free foods.
-Here, you can turn to the Happy Cow app providing you with the sought-after local knowledge about vegan menus in the travel destination, prices and serving sizes and oh-so-pretty images.
-You can also try the luck on your own, downloading the app with cards claiming what foods you can not eat, such as V Cards: Vegan Abroad, in case the vanilla bean staple marking, is not used in the country you are visiting.
+Here, you can turn to the Happy Cow app.
+It provides local knowledge about vegan menus in the travel destination, prices and serving sizes.
+You can also try the luck on your own, download the app with cards claiming what foods you can not eat, such as V Cards: Vegan Abroad.
+Reminder: in Western countries, vanilla bean staple marking is not used to mark vegan dishes.

 Recognized your beloved travel app?
 Comment below!